azoff/tacion.js/README.md

 Feature Requests and Bug Reports
 --------------------------------
 If you would like to submit a bug report or suggest a feature to add to tacion, then please use the [official tracker](https://github.com/azoff/tacion.js/issues).
-If you would like to contribute to the project, please [forking the project](https://github.com/azoff/tacion.js), make your changes, and submit a pull request.
+If you would like to contribute to the project, please [fork the project](https://github.com/azoff/tacion.js), make your changes, and submit a pull request.

 Getting Started
 ---------------